mgax/subtext/Readme.md

    It's a good idea to secure your server with https at this point.

 4. Open the public URL in your browser.
-If you set `AUTH_TOKEN`, the app will ask you for it, and save it in `localStorage`.
+You will be asked for the `SUBTEXT_AUTH_TOKEN` set above.

    Then, add a peer (I'm at `https://subtext.grep.ro:30443/card`), and chat away!